-This measure tracks the number of people using the Amtrak train service in Missouri, including those riding on the state-supported passenger rail trains between Kansas City and St. Louis, the national trains that run through the state and the St. Louis-to-Chicago trains.
+This measure tracks the number of people using the Amtrak train service in Missouri.
+It includes those taking a train trip at any point within the state, which counts those riding on the state-supported passenger rail trains between Kansas City and St. Louis, the national trains that run through the state and the St. Louis-to-Chicago trains.

-Data is received monthly from Amtrak providing the number of passengers per train in Missouri.
-For comparison purposes, the state of Washington's train data is shown due to the state's similar size, population and the fact that Washington has both national and state supported trains.
-Washington's "Cascades" train service is a national model because the state has for many years invested millions of dollars in both infrastructure and operations.
-This is a quarterly measure.
+For comparison purposes, the state of Washington's train data is shown based on the state's similar size, population and the fact that Washington has both national- and state-supported trains.
+Washington's "Cascades" train service is a national model because the state invests millions of dollars in both infrastructure and operations each year.